Biodiversity-Meets-Data/BiodiversityDataSpace/DataSpaceMVP/query.md

     },
 ```

-The idea is when a query mentions a species or site, the query parser looks up this metadata table to:
+When a query mentions a species or site, the query parser looks up this metadata table to:

 find the CoL ID, EUNIS ID, and Habitat Directive code;
 resolve spatial extent via the Natura 2000 site geometry;
 enrich the query before matching it to cubes.

-But the query might not specify a Natura 2000 site or EUNIS code, but rather a geographic area defined by:
+But the query might not specify a Natura 2000 site or EUNIS code, but can specity a geographic area defined by:

 a country, a named locality or region, or a geometry file (e.g., shapefile, GeoJSON, WKT).

 So we should make sure the query JSON supports both:

-semantic filters (e.g., Natura2000 site, species, directive), and spatial filters (country, locality, polygon).
+semantic filters (e.g., Natura2000 site, species, directive), and
+spatial filters (country, locality, polygon).

 The query parser can decide precedence:
-if geometry → use it directly;
+if geometry the use it directly;
-else if site → resolve via metadata catalogue;
+else if site then resolve via metadata catalogue;
-else if locality or countryCode → use country boundaries.
+else if locality or countryCode then use country boundaries. etc. This will also depend on stakeholder feedback.

 This is one way to strcuture the query with FAIR, data space, and semantic JSON-LD in mind: